ABridoux/scout/CONTRIBUTING.md

 ## Unit testing ##

-Rather than using TDD, you are encouraged to provide code that testes the API entry points, or critical parts.
+Rather than using TDD, you are encouraged to provide code that tests the API entry points, or critical parts.
 You can find some inspirations in this [article](https://www.swiftbysundell.com/articles/pragmatic-unit-testing-in-swift/).

 Testing errors is heavily recommended to make sure the correct error is thrown when the program is misused.